Blockdaemon/agave-snapshot-gossip-client/docs/design-tradeoffs.md

 ### Limitations
 - Increased gossip network load if existing snapshot providers remain in gossip that can be removed
+- Relying on external configuration when gossip is disabled (see [RPC-Only Mode](rpc-only-mode.md)).

 ## HTTP Protocol